snotskie/ttrpg/md/endeavored.md

       <tr>
         <th scope="row" rowspan="2">Attack</th>
         <th scope="row">Violent</th>
-        <td><i>Hurt only.</i> Use your position roll to violently Attack the Eye's defenses.
+        <td><i>Hurt only.</i> Use your Position Die to violently Attack the Eye's defenses.
 On a success, choose an Alarm button within the standard amount of your position and remove it from the Endeavor.
 On a Maximum Success, also remove all Alarm buttons that were contiguous with it.</td>
       </tr>
       <tr>
         <th scope="row">Non-violent</th>
-        <td><i>Not Hurt.</i> Use your position roll to non-violently Attack the Eye's defenses.
+        <td><i>Not Hurt.</i> Use your Position Die to non-violently Attack the Eye's defenses.
 On a success, steal a number of temporary Blessings from it equal to the standard amount.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Move</th>
-        <td><i>Not Hurt.</i> Use your position roll to perform a Check to move yourself toward your objective or away from danger.
+        <td><i>Not Hurt.</i> Use your Position Die to perform a Check to move yourself toward your objective or away from danger.
 On a success, move up or down by the standard amount.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Cover</th>
-        <td><i>Any Stat.</i> Skip or delay your action so you can Help another character who has not acted this round or so they can Help you.
+        <td><i>Any Stat.</i> Delay your action so you can Help another character who has not acted this round or so they can Help you.
 This Help may be used to increase or decrease standard amounts instead of increasing rolls as usual.</td>
       </tr>
     </tbody>
   </table>